Home

 • tt represent time.

-• vnTxSv_n \in T_x S is a possible derivative of xx, along any possible curves τ\tau that passes through xx, i.e. vi=xτv_i=\frac{\partial x}{\partial \tau} for any curve τ\tau
+• vnv_n is a derivative at xx, along any possible curves τ\tau that passes through xx, i.e. vi=xτv_i=\frac{\partial x}{\partial \tau} for any curve τ\tau.
+We say vnv_n is in the tangent bundle TxRnT_x\mathbb{R}^n of Rn\mathbb{R}^n.

-We call this function the Lagrangian.
+This function is called the Lagrangian.

 Lemma 1.1.1 A minimal path